the13thgeek/power-morphicon-2024-planner/README.md

 # Power Morphicon 2024 Plannet

-Using the data on the PMC website, I created a more user-friendly, searchable (and READABLE!) panel schedule.
+Using the data on the PMC website, I created a more user-friendly, searchable (and READABLE!) panel schedule using what I've learned in React so far.

+For comments, suggestions and typo reports and changes, please reach out to my Twitter.

 See you at the con!!
 - the13thgeek